Recertifying By CERPs: Your Step-By-Step Guide

 Our Course Bundles are also a great way to get your CERPs all in one place.

-AND, if you’re recertifying by CERPs in 2022, we have one bundle that will fulfill your requirements, no matter which DCO areas you need to cover!
+AND, we have one bundle that will fulfill your requirements, no matter which DCO areas you need to cover!
 Our 75-CERP Recertification Bundle contains at least 7 CERPs in every DCO topic area.

 Documenting your CERPs is easy with LER courses–our certificates of completion now list the DCO areas covered by each course.
 (If you took a course before this was true, go here to look up your course, discover which areas it covered, and request a new certificate of completion).